1973 Take My Division, Please

 As the 1973 season progressed, it was possible that a winning record wouldn’t be required to take first place in the “NL Least,” as some people sarcastically began to label it.

 The Pirates sped out of the gate but quickly conceded their lead to the Cubs, who for the first half of the season actually looked like a genuine power, threatening to make the divisional race a non-issue by July.
 But by midsummer, Chicago suffered a startling collapse—losing 33 of 42 games to drop like a rock in the standings and ignite a wide-open race for the top.
-This paved the way for the Cardinals, stunningly climbing their way to the top spot after a horrendous 5-20 start.
-And just when the Cards appeared ready to run away with the division, the injury bug hit them in the worst way, as a season-ending knee injury befell 37-year-old pitching ace and team spiritual leader Bob Gibson.
+This paved the way for St. Louis, stunningly climbing its way to the top spot after a horrendous 5-20 start.
+And just when the Cardinals appeared ready to run away with the division, the injury bug hit them in the worst way, as a season-ending knee injury befell 37-year-old pitching ace and team spiritual leader Bob Gibson.

 By the end of August, fans couldn’t believe what they were seeing in the paper: A mere six games separating first place from last in the NL East.
 Holding up the rear, as they had for most of the summer: The Mets.